 Switched On Bikes founder Ryan O’Connell is getting used to being thrown curveballs.

-Within his first year of operation the eBike hire specialist was forced to work out of a temporary shipping container on the Wellington waterfront when the Kaikoura earthquakes damaged the floors of his permanent site.
+Within his first year of operation, the electric bike (eBike) hire specialist was forced to work out of a temporary shipping container on the Wellington waterfront when the Kaikoura earthquakes damaged the floors of his permanent site.